MTV Brasil: Marketing

 At that time, one of the most well-known slogans by MTV Brasil was I want my MTV, which was said by several artists, including the launch of the channel on cable TV.
 The Brazilian MTV decided not to use this brand in the country, since according to Paulo Ghirotti, from the creative area of DPZ, who developed the brand in the country, it induces the solidarity of a young man locked in a room.
 Adélia Franceschini, marketing director of TV Abril, said that "[the slogan would have] to be more blasé".
-In 23 movie theaters located in shopping malls in São Paulo, artists were announced pronouncing the Brazilian slogan, Te vejo na MTV, and some vignettes from the USA matrix were also included.
+In 23 movie theaters located in shopping malls in São Paulo, artists were announced pronouncing the Brazilian slogan, Te vejo na MTV (See you on MTV), and some vignettes from the USA matrix were also included.
 With an initial revenue goal of US$ 500 thousand per month, its profit began to grow from the end of 1990, when the commercialization of spaces at the station began and when it obtained a revenue of US$ 3 million.
 According to Meio & Mensagem, the forecast was that in 1991 the channel would yield between US$ 10 and 12 million, which has been achieved.

 In the same year, the channel invested US$ 100 thousand in advertising campaigns carried out by DPZ for the public in Rio, which in turn followed the programming through channel 9.
 Because it is only on the air after noon, the slogan of the campaign was: "After noon, channel 9 looks the way the devil likes it."
 This motto led a journalist from Jornal do Brasil to say that the motto "promises to displease the Metropolitan Curia of Rio de Janeiro".
 On another occasion, the same publication compared: "Last year, for much less, a bikini brand had to remove its billboards precisely because of the Curia's demand."
 The campaign, in turn, was published in newspapers and magazines, as well as billboards and mentions on the radio.
 It premiered on 15 March 1991.
-As it is a television network segmented to young audiences, several companies bet on advertising on MTV, such as Banco Bamerindus, Basf, Samello and Warner Lambert, Halls bullet manufacturer.
+As it is a television network segmented to young audiences, several companies bet on advertising on MTV, such as Banco Bamerindus, Basf, Samello and Warner Lambert, Halls cough drop manufacturer.

 In 1997, the station was the main sponsor of one of the biggest football teams in Brazil, Fluminense.